bocajspear1/fakernet/docs/source/cli-usage.rst

     ./fnconsole -s <SERVER IP>

+You will need to login with a username and password.
+See :ref:`server` for details on server setup and logins.

 For local API servers, the console will automatically attempt to connect to a local server on port 5051, so you will not need the ``-s`` parameter.

 Using the Console